Make Your Next Trip Extraordinary

 Scams to Avoid

-Women in Lisbon’s Belém quarter may approach you to “read the future” in the palm of your hand.
+Women in Lisbon’s Belém quarter may approach you to “read the future” in your palm.
 Know that they will expect money for their service.

-Stay away from spicy shellfish: It’s a preparation that’s often used to camouflage fish that isn’t fresh.
+Stay away from spicy shellfish, which is often used to camouflage fish that isn’t fresh.

 If a waiter suggests something that isn’t on the menu, confirm the price before you order it.